 Runner’s knee (also known as patellar tendinitis) is common among runners, athletes, and regular movers.
 It refers to the condition where the kneecap region undergoes tremendous pain.
-Another noteworthy point here is that this condition is not limited to runners only.

 This refers to the softening and breaking down of the cartilage located on the underside of the kneecap occurring due to the rubbing together of the kneecap and thigh bone.